StevenBlack/intl/readme.md

 ## How to Localize Menus

 Just like in prior versions of INTL, a GENMENUX driver is used to localize menus.
-To activate GENMENUX and its INTL.PRG driver, put the following lines in your CONFIG.FPW:
+To activate GENMENUX and its INTL.PRG driver, put the following lines in your `config.fpw`:

-Add these lines to CONFIG.FPW.
+Add these lines to `config.fpw`.

 ```
 *-- Configuring for INTL menus.